hamidr976/Edit-GRPC/README.md

 # Edit-GRPC
-Trying to use GRPC instate of TCP
+Trying to use GRPC instead of TCP